ChaoKuan-Lin/docs/mkdocs/integrations/ios.md

 client.registerDevice(handler)
 ```
 ## Send report
 You need `device-key` to send a report.
+If you see `report response` , congratulations!
+You have successfully send a report.

 ```
 let device = MoBagelDevice.init(key: <#device-key#>)